Distinctive Feature Codec: An Adaptive Efficient Speech Representation for Depression Detection: Introduction

 \section{Introduction}

-The remarkable success of large language models (LLMs) in understanding and generating text~\cite{bai2023qwen,dubey2024llama,touvron2023llama} has inspired researchers to develop similar architectures for speech processing.
-This expansion towards speech is motivated by the rich information encoded in speech signals beyond mere linguistic content - including speaker identity, emotion, prosody, and acoustic environments~\cite{borsos2023audiolm,nguyen2023generative,lakhotia2021generative,zhang2023speechgpt} - which could enable AI systems to better understand and interact with humans~\cite{chu2023qwen,zhang2023speak}.
-Indeed, recent speech language models have demonstrated impressive performance across various tasks, from speech recognition to speech generation~\cite{defossez2024moshi,du2024cosyvoice,du2024cosyvoice2}.
-A fundamental component in building these speech LLMs is the tokenization of speech signals - the process of converting continuous audio into discrete tokens that can be effectively processed by neural networks.
-However, unlike text where natural boundaries exist between words or subword units~\cite{yu2023megabyte,the2024large,pagnoni2024byte}, speech signals present unique challenges for tokenization due to their continuous nature and the complex interplay of acoustic features.
-Most current approaches primarily rely on frame-based processing with fixed time intervals~\cite{defossezhigh,zeghidour2021soundstream,zhang2024speechtokenizer}, leading to significant redundancy in the resulting representations.
-This redundancy manifests as longer sequences of speech tokens compared with their text counterparts, making speech LLMs substantially more challenging to train and deploy.
-Moreover, frame-based processing often fails to capture the inherent structure of speech, where important acoustic variations can occur at multiple time scales~\cite{lee1988automatic} and linguistic boundaries may not align with fixed frame intervals~\cite{stevens2002toward}.
-These limitations have motivated researchers to seek alternatives to frame-based processing for more efficient speech representation~\footnote{Audio Sample site:\url{https://sites.google.com/view/codec-audio-sample/home}\\ Code:\url{https://github.com/Tonyyouyou/Distinctive-Codec}}.
+The remarkable success of large language models (LLMs) in understanding and generating text~\cite{bai2023qwen,dubey2024llama,touvron2023llama} has inspired researchers to develop similar architectures for speech processing~\cite{defossez2024moshi,du2024cosyvoice,du2024cosyvoice2}.
+This expansion is motivated by the rich information encoded in speech signals beyond mere linguistic content, including speaker identity, emotion, and prosody~\cite{borsos2023audiolm,nguyen2023generative,lakhotia2021generative,zhang2023speechgpt}.
+A fundamental challenge in building these speech-aware models is the tokenization of continuous audio into representations that neural networks can process.
+Unlike text, which has natural boundaries~\cite{yu2023megabyte,the2024large,pagnoni2024byte}, speech is continuous and complex.
+Consequently, most current approaches—whether for discrete tokenization~\cite{defossezhigh,zeghidour2021soundstream,zhang2024speechtokenizer} or self-supervised feature extraction~\cite{baevski2020wav2vec,hsu2021hubert}—primarily rely on \textbf{frame-based processing} with fixed time intervals.

+While this fixed-rate processing is effective for tasks focused on linguistic content, such as speech recognition, it presents a fundamental limitation: it overlooks the varying information density of speech and, critically, \textbf{destroys the fine-grained temporal dynamics}~\cite{stevens2002toward}.
+This frame-based segmentation arbitrarily cuts through natural speech events, disrupting prosodic rhythms, distorting pause structures, and obscuring speech rate variations.
+These temporal dynamics are not noise; they are established as primary biomarkers in critical clinical applications, most notably depression detection~\cite{huang2019investigation,zhang2025speecht}.
+Thus, a fundamental mismatch exists: the dominant speech representation methods are optimized for linguistic content, making them inherently unsuitable for downstream tasks that depend on temporal fidelity.